#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds might start peeking through in the garden beds, even if you put down landscape fabric liner or mulch to keep them at bay.
+Weeds might start peeking through in the garden beds, even if you put down mulch to keep them at bay.
+Be sure to get them before they go to seed.
 Pull weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
-Be sure to get rid of weeds before they go to seed.
-If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator and heavy rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.
+If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator mask and heavy rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.

-As the plants and veggies grow, keeping your harvest healthy is easier.
-You can see evidence of wildlife or other pests eating your produce and act accordingly.
-When your fruits and vegetables mature and are ready to pick, you'll see them immediately, so you can enjoy them at their freshest.
-If these same plants grow along the ground, it's easy to miss your first harvest among the shadowy leaves.
-Supporting the plants as they grow upright means your upkeep will be less overwhelming when they're huge at the end of summer.
+As the veggies and plants grow, the harvest will be easier to keep healthy.
+You can see any pests or evidence of wildlife eating your produce and treat the issue as you see fit.
+When your fruits and vegetables are ready to pick, you'll see them right away, so you can enjoy them at their freshest.
+If these same plants grow along the ground, it's easy to miss your harvest under the shadowy leaves.
+Supporting the plants as they grow upright means your upkeep will be less overwhelming when you harvest your garden veggies.

-After you've planted your plants or flowers, ensure they stay hydrated and well-fed.
-Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for the plants you're growing, whether you need a flower fertilizer, fertilizer for veggie plants, or a general garden fertilizer blend.
-Only apply as often as instructed on the packaging.
-More is not better here.
+Once you've planted your flowers or plants, ensure they're well-fed and hydrated.
+Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for whatever you're growing, whether you need a fertilizer for veggie plants, flower fertilizer, or a general garden fertilizer blend.
+Only apply as often as suggested on the packaging.
 Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.

 How can I cool off my patio?

-When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
-Add awnings and shade sails to the house or shed for shady spots.
-However, sometimes shade isn't enough because it's just too humid.
+When you need a break from gardening in the sun, shelter beneath a patio umbrella or covered gazebo.
+Add awnings and shade sails to the shed or house to create shady spots.
+However, sometimes shade isn't enough because it's just too humid out.
 That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
-Go back to enjoying the sun when that water-cooled air is ready.
+Go back to swinging in a hammock when that water-cooled air is ready.

 The Home Depot Garden Center at E Colonial

-As summer rolls in, your landscaping and garden will weather more sun and heat than earlier in the season.
-That means you'll want to consider how to keep things cool with proper tending and irrigation.
+As summer stretches on, your landscaping and garden will weather more intense heat and UV rays than earlier in the year.
+That means you'll need to consider how to keep things cool with irrigation and proper tending.
 You might also need ways to beat the heat.
 Let us help.
 At the Garden Center in E Colonial, we've got what you need to make it through the hotter months with flying colors.

 Vines as Decorative Shade

-Plant vines to climb a trellis or arbor to provide both shade and beauty.
-Go with vines that are native to your area to attract bees, butterflies, and hummingbirds.
-Grape vines are a classic choice, but they take time to mature, so you'll have shade without grapes for a few years.
-Remember to match your vine plants to how much sun you receive, as some like full sun and others don't.
-As a bonus, many vines put out sweet-smelling flowers, so you can enjoy a delightful fragrance in the cool shade.
+Set up vines to climb a trellis or arched arbor to provide both shade and beauty.
+Go with native viney plants to attract hummingbirds, butterflies, and bees.
+Wisteria, ivy, and jasmine are common options for creating a shady and beautiful archway or pathway.
+Remember to match your vine plants to how much sunshine you receive, as not all of them thrive in full sun.
+As a bonus, many vines put out sweet-smelling flowers with a delightful fragrance you can enjoy.

 Find Your Summertime Landscaping Supplies Today

-No matter if your perfect summer includes gardening, grilling, relaxing, or finishing outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your E Colonial store.
+No matter if your perfect summer includes gardening, relaxing, grilling, or knocking out outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
+Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+Shop online at your leisure, on our mobile app anywhere you like, or in the aisles of your E Colonial store.

 Nearby Stores